 Additionally, Rockhampton boasts a modern riverside area, beautiful heritage buildings, and a growing food scene, which includes expertly-made coffee and delicious brekky options.
 Get cultured at the Rockhampton Art Gallery or let loose at the Great Western Hotel--which is not a hotel at all, but a pub, concert venue, and rodeo spot on Wednesdays and Fridays.
 The western vibe is fitting since Rocky is the regional hub of the cattle industry.

-In summary, any of these seven cities would be an excellent choice for studying abroad in Queensland.
+While it's hard to pick just one, the truth is that all of these options are excellent choices for studying abroad in Queensland.
 Each place provides a strong academic program, a chance to discover the wonders of Australia, and an incredible opportunity to grow as a person.